armingerami/Fastmax/README.md

 ## Installation

 NOTE: Plaese use "venv" to set up you virtual environment.
 Do not use "CONDA".<br>
 After activating you virtual environment and making sure your GPU is accesible (The library will only be installed if there's an Nvidia GPU accesible).
-The "gcc" version must be between 11.0.0 and 13.0.0, and the cuda version afte 11.0.0.
+The "gcc" version must be between 11.0.0 and 13.0.0, and the CUDA version > 11.0.0.

 ```
 pip install torch